com-lihaoyi/cask/docs/pages/4 - Cask Actors.md

 of using a `StateMachineActor` to model your actor state in the first place, in which case you might as well use `SimpleActor`.

+Note that while multiple threads can send messages to `Logger` at once, and the `Flush()` message can also be sent at an arbitrary time in the future thanks to the `ac.scheduleMsg` call, the actor will only ever process one message at a time.
+This means you can be sure that it will transition through the two states `Idle` and `Buffering` in a straightforward manner, without worry about multiple threads executing at once and messing up the simple state machine.

 ## Debugging Actors

 ### Debug Logging State Machines